cookiengineer/dotfiles/shared/IDEAS.md

 # gogoproxy

-- HTTP/S and DNS Proxy, which intercepts requests and archives them
+- HTTP/S and DNS Proxy, which intercepts requests and archives them.
 - Intercept ads and overlays, and filter out HTML and CSS into the "good parts" (e.g. without `overflow:hidden` or `height:100vh`)
+- [goja](https://github.com/dop251/goja) JavaScript VM to filter out the "bad parts" of tracker codes.
 - Standalone GUI, with web frontend to select domains that should be archived.
 - Autonomous SSL certificate generation and installation to `/etc/ca-certificates`